The Father's Day Cheese Selection

 Hand cut weighed items | please allow 5% variation

-We have put together some of our perfect pairings in this Cheese Connoisseur box.
+We have put together some of our perfect pairings that we know Dad will love.
 Discover Neal's Yard Creamery's Dorstone with Oliver's Rolling Blend Perry, Stichelton with Teignworthy's Cor Bugga Bottle Conditioned Ale and some Montgomery Cheddar alongside Four Elms Devon Ridge Dry Cider for an eclectic tasting experience!

 *At times hamper contents may vary due to stock availability, but items will be replaced with products of the same or higher value and quality.

 - Four Elms Devon Ridge Cider – Dry 6.8% Vol Produced by the Smedley family at Four Elms Apple Farm, in Newton Poppleford, Devon.
 The family handcraft their cider on a very small-scale using apples from the Devon orchards that were originally planted for Green Valley Cyder here at Darts Farm.
 This lightly sparkling cider is rich with a high tannin which gives a full aroma, it is a satisfying, good length drink that is a perfect match for cheddar cheese.